nashurgessa/Software-Testing-batch-2022-23/pre_assignment1/pre_questions.md

 > - **Time-Consuming:** Initially, TDD can be more time-consuming, as writing tests before implementation requires additional upfront effort.
 > - **Learning Curve:** There's a learning curve associated with adopting TDD, especially for teams used to traditional development methods.
 > - **Complex Scenarios:** In complex scenarios, defining tests upfront can be challenging, potentially limiting the effectiveness of TDD.

+4.
+**Steps used to ensure the robustness of the codes are:**

+> **Type Checking and Validation:**
+In Python, `isinstance`` is used to check the type of the inputs.
+This prevents type-related errors when the function is called with incorrect types.
+Java, being statically typed, inherently ensures type safety through its compilation checks.
+The parameters width and height are defined as doubles, ***so the method cannot be called with non-numeric types.***

+> **Input Validation:**
+Both implementations check whether length and height are **non-negative**.
+This is crucial because negative values for these parameters don't make sense in the context of a rectangle's area and would lead to incorrect results.
+The use of conditional statements to **check** the value of the ***inputs*** and ***throw exceptions*** in case of **invalid data** is common in both languages.

+> **Error Handling:**
+> In Python, the function `raises` a `TypeError` for incorrect types and a `ValueError` for invalid values.
+This distinction helps the caller understand the nature of the error.
+Similarly, in Java, an `IllegalArgumentException` is *thrown* if either the width or length is negative, clearly informing the caller of the issue.

+> **Language-Specific Considerations:**
+Python's dynamic typing requires explicit type checks at **runtime**, which is handled gracefully in the implementation.
+Java, on the other hand, relies on its **compile-time** type checking, making the code less prone to type-related errors at runtime.
+However, value checks are still crucial.

+> **Clarity and Maintainability:**
+Both codes are written in a clear and concise manner, making them easy to understand and maintain.
+Proper naming conventions and error messages are used, which enhances readability and helps other developers understand the code quickly.